 An IABC Fellow and recipient of the 2014 President’s Award from the Communication Leadership Exchange for his impact on the evolution of organizational communication, Roger has been described as one of the most influential thinkers in the communication profession.

-For 15 years he held senior positions with two of the leading human resources consulting companies.
-He served as vice president and global practice leader for Towers Perrin’s human resource communication practice and as principal and service developer for Mercer Human Resource Consulting.
-Before that, he led employee communication for Xerox Corporation and held executive communication positions at General Electric and Bell and Howell.
+Before joining ROI Communication in 2005, Roger served as vice president and global practice leader for Towers Perrin’s human resource communication practice, and as a principal and service developer for Mercer Human Resource Consulting.
+Before that, he led employee communications for Xerox Corporation and held executive communication positions at General Electric and Bell and Howell.